facil-io/cstl/README.md

 ### Reference Counting Binary-Safe Dynamic Strings

 Easily use a template to create your own binary safe String type that is always `NUL` terminated.

-Optionally add reference counting to your type with a single line of code:
+Optionally add reference counting to your type with a single line of code.

+**Note**: unlike `copy` which creates an independent copy, a `dup` operation duplicates the handle (does not copy the data), so both handles point to the same object.

 ```c
 /* Create a binary safe String type called `my_str_s` */